 Applicants must adhere to the following to apply for reimbursement:

-- Be an organic operation in Oregon that has become newly certified or incurred costs to renew organic certification on or between October 1, 2013 and September 30, 2014.
+- Be an organic operation in Oregon that has PAID eligible fees to become newly certified or to renew organic certification on or between October 1, 2015 and September 30, 2016.

 - Possess current USDA organic certification.
 Operations with suspended or revoked certifications are ineligible for reimbursement.